Concurrent Alcohol and Alprazolam Abuse

 Treatment for Co-occurring Alcohol and Alprazolam Addiction

 Concurrent alcohol and alprazolam addiction is highly treatable.
 The most important thing is that you find a recovery program that best suits your needs and addiction.
 Someone suffering from a co-occurring addiction should seek out a rehab center that is experienced in medically managing the withdrawal process for both of these central nervous system depressants, as alcohol and alprazolam can have dangerous withdrawal symptoms.
 Treatment programs often include one or more of the following:

-- Inpatient rehab programs: This program may be the best option for those suffering from a concurrent addiction to alcohol and alprazolam at risk for severe withdrawal consequences, as it provides intensive care in a monitored environment.
+- Inpatient rehab programs: This program may be the best option for those suffering from concurrent addictions to alcohol and alprazolam who are at risk for severe withdrawal consequences, as it provides intensive care in a monitored environment.
 Patients live in the facility and find support from staff members and others in recovery during the duration of care.
 These programs will typically help devise aftercare plans for those transitioning from treatment back into their normal lives.

-- Outpatient treatment: This option allows people to live at home while receiving treatment a few times a week.
-This option provides a high amount of flexibility but may not provide the immersive care required by those suffering from severe concurrent addictions to drugs like alcohol and Xanax.
+- Outpatient treatment programs: This option allows people to live at home while receiving treatment a few times a week.
+This option provides a high amount of flexibility, but it may not provide the immersive care required by those suffering from severe concurrent addictions to drugs like alcohol and Xanax.